douglaswangome/yolo/EXPLANATION.md

     </ul>
   </li>
   <li><strong><code>container_name</code>:</strong> Assigns a specific, human-readable name to the container instance.
 This makes it easier to identify and manage the container using <code>docker ps</code> or <code>docker logs</code>.</li>
+  <li><strong><code>image</code>:</strong> Assigns a specific Docker image to be used for the service.
+If the image is not available locally, Docker Compose will attempt to pull it from a Docker registry (Docker Hub).
+If used in conjunction with build, it will tag the newly built image with the specified name.</li>
   <li><strong><code>ports</code>:</strong> Maps ports from your host machine to the container's exposed ports.
     <ul>
       <li>Example: <code>"5000:5000"</code> means traffic on port <code>5000</code> on your host machine will be forwarded to port <code>5000</code> inside the container.</li>